 - Officially mandated court appearances, including jury duty.

 Final Exams.
-Make up for final examinations have strict policies that all University instructors must follow.
-Permission to change the time of final exam may be given only by the Dean of the College of Liberal Arts and Sciences.
+Makeups for final examinations have strict policies that all University instructors must follow.
+Permission to change the time of the final exam may be given only by the Dean of the College of Liberal Arts and Sciences.
 If an instructor elects not to give an exam, the class is required to meet at the scheduled final exam period for other educational activity.
 If a student has two special group exams that have a time conflict, the student should contact the instructor of the group exam listed first on the final exam schedule and that instructor is responsible for accommodating a make up final exam for the student.
-Mathematics has special group exams in Math 140, 142, 151, 165, 166, and 265.
-If a student has three final exams on one day, the instructor of the course that has the smallest number of students in it, which includes the sum from all sections of that course, will be responsible for providing a make up exam for the student.
-Any other unusual circumstances that involve a request for a student to change the time of their final exam must be approved by the Associate Chair of the Mathematics Department.
+Mathematics has special group exams in Math 140, 143X, 145X, 151, 165, 166/166H, 195, 196, and 265.
+If a student has three final exams on one day, the instructor of the course that has the smallest number of students in it, which includes the sum from all sections of that course, will be responsible for providing a makeup exam for the student.
+Any other unusual circumstances that involve a request for a student to change the time of their final exam must be approved by Jennifer Newman, Associate Chair of the Mathematics Department.

 High school students taking Iowa State University Mathematics courses will receive the same treatment with regards to excusable absences, with extra curricular activities as a representative of their high school qualifying for regular exemptions.